-This report is intended to provide a general description of the University's security arrangements.
-It is not intended to serve, and should not be viewed, as a contractual agreement between the University and the recipient.
+This report is intended to provide a general description of the University’s security arrangements.
+It is not intended to serve, and should not be viewed as, a contractual agreement between the University and the recipient.
 Security procedures are subject to change without notice.

-University of Georgia Administration:
+University of Georgia Administration

 President